Looking for Simple Exercises?

 The key to doing planks correctly and gaining the most out of the workout is to keep your body as still and straight as possible; don’t sag your stomach or lower back to the floor and try not to arch your back upwards.

 Just keep breathing and hold the position for as long as you can!

 To tone glutes, legs, and abs all in one move, as well as increase your heart rate, squat jumps are the way to go.

-With feet hip-width apart and arms by your side, dip your hips down and backwards.
+With feet hip-width apart and arms by your side, dip your hips down and backward.
 Lower your body until you can feel your heels about to lift off the floor, keeping your back flat.
-Jump up, shooting through your lower body, fully extending your hips, knees, and ankles, and keeping feet parallel with the floor.
+Jump up, shooting through your lower body, fully extending your hips, knees, and ankles, and keeping your feet parallel with the floor.

 To prevent damage or extra stress to your knees, land lightly on your toes, and roll back onto your heels.
 Keep your back straight and abs engaged as you land, to protect your spine from taking the force of the impact.

 10-12 reps will give you a nice burn!
 For strengthening and to gain an extra burn, try holding a medicine ball.

 Build strong back and shoulder muscles with the superman exercise.
 Lay on your stomach, with arms and legs stretched out in front of and behind you, with palms facing towards each other.
 While engaging your core, simultaneously lift your arms, legs, and chest a few inches off the floor.
 Be sure to lift your arms, legs, and chest at the same time to maximize the most out of the exercise.
 Keep your core stable and hold this position for as long as you can.
 Slowly lower your arms, legs, and chest back to the floor, without moving your back or hips.
 Repeat this for 10-12 reps.

 Tucked Elbow Pushup